 The program includes adding a new classroom that will mirror the Brock Center in both design and function, matching its look and following the same strict sustainability practices that allow the Brock Center to be a world leader in sustainable design and construction.

 This effort is a continuation of a 25-year partnership between CBF and Virginia Beach City Public Schools, both of which are nationally recognized for their sustainable buildings and green initiatives.
 We're excited to work together on this cutting-edge concept in education, which will educate local students, train teachers, and inspire the next generation of leaders.

 The new classroom at the Brock Center is made possible thanks to a generous donation by Joan Brock.

 FAQ: Classroom at the Brock Center

 Why is CBF building a sustainable classroom at the Brock Environmental Center?

 Virginia Beach City Public Schools first approached CBF in 2016 about hosting this innovative new concept at the Brock Center.
 CBF is working closely with the community and school division on new ways to protect the beautiful Pleasure House Point campus while educating and inspiring local students and the community.
 A model sustainable classroom will add to the existing education programs at the Brock Environmental Center.

 How will the community be involved in the process?

 Where will the classroom be built?

 Initial plans for the classroom call for it to be added to the east end of CBF's Brock Environmental Center, largely within the building's existing footprint with minimal impact to the surrounding environment.
 This location will provide the classroom with natural Bay breezes and take advantage of daylight to reduce energy needs, mirroring the Brock Center's energy efficient design.

 Will the classroom be as sustainable as the Brock Center?

 Yes, the classroom will follow all the same sustainable principles used at the Brock Center, including energy efficiency, renewable power, drinkable rainwater, composting toilets, and a low-impact design.

 Will there be additional wind turbines added to the Pleasure House Point Property?

-No, the classroom would use solar panels to produce all the energy it needs.
+No, the classroom will use solar panels to produce all the energy it needs.

 Will the classroom follow similar design principles of the Brock Center?